skylineone044/stardust/README.md

 Stardust-plasma is the complementing theme for Stardust-kv to make the plasma desktop look like the rest of the apps that have the kvantum theme applied.

 It is cobbled together from different pieces from [Nilium](https://store.kde.org/p/1226329), [Deepin theme for KDE](https://store.kde.org/p/1231459/), [plasma-MojaveCT-Dark](https://store.kde.org/p/1291656/), and modified in some places.

+## Look-and-feel
+link or move `look-and-feel/Stardust` to `~/.local/share/plasma/look-and-feel/Stardust`,
+so you can easily set Plasma theme, colors, widget style, cursors, icons

 ## Aurorae theme (window decorations, the titlebar)
 [BreezeBlurred](https://store.kde.org/p/1221562/), opacity: 45%
 ## Panels and dock